Prisoner Bronson tells parole hearing he is an ‘angel’ compared with past self

 Bronson described himself since he changed his surname to Salvador in 2014 as a man of “peace” and his past persona as a “nasty bastard”.

+During the hearing Bronson could be heard slurping from what appeared to be a small carton of juice through a straw, before sucking the end of the straw and then sipping the remnants directly from the carton.

+Later in the hearing he leaned forward on the desk, resting his chin upon his hands.

-The review heard psychologist reports said he made the change after artist Salvador Dali but he denied this, telling the hearing that was “crap”.
+The review heard psychologist reports said he changed his surname after artist Salvador Dali but he denied this, telling the hearing that was “crap”.

 Speaking of his time at Woodhill, he said: “I’ve had four years here now, I think I’ve outstayed my welcome.”